ArchRafail/Dictionary/README.md

 </br>
 </br>
 Program operating conditions.</br>
-1. Ukrainian - English dictionary.
+1. It is Ukrainian - English dictionary.
 Main words - Ukrainian, translates - English.</br>
-2. Predefined 15 words to allow works with dictionary.</br>
+2. Presetted 15 words to allow user works with dictionary.</br>
 3. Dictionary method addWord() without parameters allow to add word with translates directly from console.</br>
 4. In dictionary method addWord(String[] words) must be putted each word separately and main Ukrainian word must be first.</br>
 5. In any adding, changin or deleting methods of translates words must be splitted with comma, if them will be more than 1.</br>